 They’re higher in protein than chicken eggs, thanks to the albumen, which has more proteins in it than chicken eggs.
 The yolks are bigger, which means they contain more essential vitamins and minerals.

 They also might stay fresher for longer due to a thicker shell.
-Part of the reason their shells are so thick is because the chicken egg industry doesn’t provide sufficient calcium to battery hens.
+Part of the reason their shells are so thick is that the chicken egg industry doesn’t provide sufficient calcium to hens.
 Since duck eggs aren’t produced on such a commercial scale, they tend to have better diets.